Concordium/concordium.github.io/source/shared/smart-contracts/general/introduction.rst

 A use case for smart contracts could be for holding an auction; here we program the smart contract to accept different bids from anyone and have it keep track of the highest bidder.
-When the auction is over, the smart contract sends the winner bid GTU to the seller and all other bids back.
+When the auction is over, the smart contract sends the winner bid CCD to the seller and all other bids back.
 The seller then should send the item to the winner.

 The smart contract replaces the main role of the auctioneer.
-The contract itself only governs the bidding part, and the on-chain distribution of GTUs.
+The contract itself only governs the bidding part, and the on-chain distribution of CCDs.
 It will likely also need some logic for reimbursing the highest bidder if the seller does not fulfil their obligations.
 This will most likely mean that the contract needs to support some notion of proof that the seller has indeed fulfilled their